 In the event the district is unable to operate in-person due to health and safety issues such as inclement weather, the district will reserve the right to continue the educational process via remote instruction.
 The Smithtown Central School District has implemented a one-to-one computer initiative where all students, faculty, administrators, and identified support staff were provided with access to a personal, dedicated computing device on a full-time basis.
-This will ensure equity of access to a device at all times.
-Annually, the district collects survey data regarding digital equity and learning preference.
+This will ensure access to a device at all times.
+Annually, the district collects survey data regarding student digital resources.
 These data provide the district with information regarding internet access in residence as well as internet performance.
-Our plan is consistent with the information provided by families in the Student Digital Resource data collection.
+Our plan is consistent with the information provided by the Student Digital Resource data collection process.